andreasthoelke/dotvim/help.md

           when in terminal insert mode, else just closes the window.

 #### Terminal maps
-c-r     - to search through past commands in terminal. (use repeatedly)
+c-r     - to search through past commands in terminal. (use repeatedly! to search further)
+          note: ~/.zsh_history

 ### Vim -> terminal commands
 grt     - run command in terminal (command is string in line from cursor or vis-sel)